 Family therapy is a branch of psychotherapy that works with families and couples in intimate relationships to nurture change and development.
 It tends to view change in terms of the systems of interaction between family members.
 It emphasises family relationships as an important factor in psychological health.

-Family therapy grew out of the recognition that individuals are born into, develop through and live in a social and inter-personal context.
-What this means is that family therapists view the forces between and around people (rather than the forces within individuals) as important for understanding and treating problems.
+The need for family therapy grew from the recognition that individuals are born into, develop, and live in a unique social and interpersonal context.
+This means that family therapists view the external forces surrounding an individual as important factors in understanding and treating problems between families and couples.

 Family therapy focuses on:

-- what we can learn about family beliefs and from family history: e.g. about roles, rules, culture, and patterns over time and across generations;
+- What we can learn about family beliefs and from family history, like roles, rules, culture, and patterns over time and across generations.

-- assisting families with coping given the challenges of meeting the tasks of family life and transitions. e.g. coupling, incorporating children, adjusting to adolescence, launching children into adulthood, dealing with retirement and old age, and so on;
+- Assisting families with coping with the challenges of family life and transitions, like coupling, incorporating children, adjusting to adolescence, launching children into adulthood, dealing with retirement and old age.

-- managing the stressors on family life such as mental and physical illness, divorce/separation, loss, migration and disability; and
+- Managing the stressors on family life such as mental and physical illness, divorce/separation, loss, migration and disability.

-- appearing overly unhappy or withdrawn, worried, fearful, aggressive, showing signs of weight or food problems,
+- Someone in your family or partnership appears overly unhappy, withdrawn, worried, fearful, aggressive or showing signs of weight or food problems.

-- having trouble adjusting to a life transition or major loss or change, or
+- Someone in your family or partnership is having trouble adjusting to a life transition, a major loss or change.

-- needing support in coping with a serious mental disorder such as an anorexia nervosa or schizophrenia, or with an illness such as cancer or dementia.
+- Someone in your family or partnership needs support to cope with a serious mental disorder, such as anorexia or schizophrenia, or an illness like cancer or dementia.

-Loss counselling is also an extremely important part of grievance and can help both an individual or family cope and manage during such a life event that will always be challenging.
+Loss counselling is an extremely important part of grief.
+It can help an individual, partnership, or family cope with the loss and manage during such a challenging life event.